AB 1805: Emergency services: State 911 Advisory Board.

 Enacted

-This bill would rename the board as the State 911 Advisory and Oversight Board.
+This bill would rename the board as the State 911 Advisory Board.
 The bill would revise the board membership by adding a representative from the Department of Technology and making the Chief of the Public Safety Communications Division a nonvoting member of the board rather than the chair.
-The bill would grant the board oversight authority over the office for specified purposes, including the policies, practices, and procedures for the office.
+The bill would grant the Department of Technology oversight authority over the office for specified purposes, including the policies, practices, and procedures for the office.
 The bill would also authorize the board to hire independent experts for its advisory or oversight purposes, as provided.

 (2)Existing law requires CalOES to develop a plan and timeline for the testing, implementation, and operation of a Next Generation 911 emergency communication system throughout the state, as provided.